jdlib/jd.commons/Resource.md

 # jd.commons.io.Resource

-The `Resource` class makes it easy to access classpath resources:
+The `jd.commons.io.Resource` class makes it easy to access classpath resources:
 - it allows you to build a resource name from joining parts or deriving a path from package names of objects or classes
 - it provides a wide variety of `ResourceLoader` instances which are used to obtain URLs or InputStreams for resources.